 We consume glucose through food.
 The glucose is being distributed to all cells throughout the body via blood.
 High blood glucose is known as ‘hyperglycemia’.
 It occurs when the body cannot utilize glucose properly (type2 diabetes).

 If this condition lasts longer, it can permanently damage certain body parts, including the kidneys, blood vessels, nerves, and eyes.
-In diabetics, the blood sugar levels can be increased due to various different factors, such as overeating, sedentary lifestyle, stress and medicinal side-effects.
+In diabetics, the blood sugar level can be increased due to various different factors, such as overeating, sedentary lifestyle, stress and medicinal side-effects.

 Children and young adults may also experience occasional episodes of hyperglycemia during growth spurts.
 Increased blood sugar levels do not necessarily mean that you have diabetes.
 In some cases, people with hyperglycemia, do not experience any signs of the condition.

 - Frequent urination and/or urination during the sleep